 - Restorative Think Sheets based on the restorative questions designed by the International Institute of Restorative Practices

 - o Primary version

 - o Intermediate version

 Baker Drive Elementary Restorative Think Sheet

 Name: Date:

-Draw a picture about, "What happened?" and "What were you thinking?"
+Draw a picture about, "What happened?"

-It made feel
+It made

-Why are others concerned about your actions?

 What do you think you need to do to make things right?

 Next time I will

 Baker Drive Elementary Restorative Think Sheet